Enrolling in primary school

 - recent a gas or electricity bill for that property.

 - a rental agreement and a bond receipt lodged with Consumer and Business Services showing the current place of residence - the rental agreement should cover at least the first 12 months the child will be attending the school, and

 - a recent gas or electricity bill for that property.

-The principal is responsible for determining whether proof of residence has been satisfied and may use professional judgment in circumstances where families are not able to meet these requirements.
+The school principal is responsible for determining whether proof of residence has been satisfied.

 Primary school zoning

-Acceptance into a particular school is subject to the school’s capacity, and the principal of the school will be able to advise you if they have available places.
+Acceptance into a particular school is subject to the school’s capacity.
+The principal of the school will be able to advise you if they have available places.

 How to enrol in a primary school